Linuxfabrik/monitoring-plugins/check-plugins/kvm-network-io/README.md

 ## Overview

 Reports what a libvirt host's virtual machines send and receive over each of their network interfaces, together with the frames those interfaces lost.
 Warns when an interface sustains a large share of the most traffic it has ever carried, which is a saturation signal rather than an emergency.
-Optional thresholds alert on lost frames; which of the two loss counters carries anything depends on how the interface is attached to the host, and both are reported.
+Alerts on lost frames wherever a threshold is set for them; which of the two loss counters carries anything depends on how the interface is attached to the host, and both are reported.
 Supports extended reporting via --lengthy.
 Runs without root or sudo.

 **What the verdicts mean:**